e-freiman/AlienWish/README.md

 ### Rules of engagement: ###

-* The first rule of this repository is we write elegant code
+* The first rule of this repository is you write elegant code
-* The second rule of this repository is we DO WRITE ELEGANT CODE
+* The second rule of this repository is you DO WRITE ELEGANT CODE
-* If there is a choice between do fast or do properly, we do properly
+* If there is a choice between do fast or do properly, you do properly
 * Anyone can contribute or observe the project, even the universal evil is welcome
 * If someone says "stop" or goes limp, they can postpone their engagment into the project for as long as they wish
-* You can commit into the project whatever you want, however talking with the colleagues is still a good idea
+* You can commit into the project whatever you want, however talking with colleagues is still a good idea
-* Reading / writing *Wiki* and *Issues* page of the project would be appreciated
+* Reading / writing *Wiki* and *Issues* pages of the project would be highly appreciated
 * No Russain, no other languages, only English
-* If this is your first commit into the project you HAVE TO discuss it with other members
+* If this is your first commit into the project you MUST discuss it with other members